Five groups that classify all living things

 The adult mayflies have a number of predators out of the water including amphibians such as frogs, toads and newts, small reptiles, birds and even rodents and mammals.
 However, the aquatic longer-lived mayfly nymphs too have predators including fish and amphibians.

-The female mayfly can lays thousands of eggs at time which she does so into the water.
+The female mayfly can lays thousands of eggs at a time which she does so into the water.
 The mayfly nymph are aquatic and hatch in the water where they can take anywhere from a few months to more than a year to transform into an adult mayfly and head into the air.

 Update your Mayfly phobia filter.